 Rhetorical Essay Outline

 After reading, analyzing and jotting down supportive notes, the remaining time that you have is what will really earn you that 5 on the AP Exam!
-You have the figured out the strategies thanks to your meticulous note taking and now it is all about putting pen to paper.
+You have the figured out the strategies thanks to your meticulous note taking, and now it is all about putting pen to paper.
 Following the proper structuring is the most reliable method of satisfying the professor's requests, so using the 5-6 paragraph style is your best bet.
 Depending on the amount of solid strategies you have found, the body paragraphs you will have to create should equal the same amount.
-Regardless, the intro-body-conclusion format remains the same!
+Regardless, the intro-body-conclusion format of the paper outline remains the same!

 As most of your time will be devoted to creating informative body paragraphs, the introductory paragraph should be short and sweet.
 To start it out briefly, summarize the main argument of the speaker.
 This will prove to the reader that you understand the main message of the text.
 Afterward, reference “what is said” and “how it is said” to develop your own crafted opinion a.k.a thesis statement.
 This will explain the tone and mood as well as intrigue the reader about the rhetorical strategies you shall explain later in the text.
 Last but not least, put together an enlightening thesis that explains the persuasive styles used by the speaker, and their overall effect.